 This systematic whitewashing distorts the image of Henry VIII.
 He harried and slandered his first wife to an early grave, (judicially) murdered two of his other wives, humiliated his fourth wife with his public remarks about her body and her chastity to mask his own impotence, and kept his last wife on her toes with the threat of arrest and murder should she become too big for her boots.
 When he had no reason to threaten a wife he threatened his own daughter with death.
 He invented treason charges variably, depending on whose lands he coveted.
 He commanded the brutal torture of monks and women as well as his own courtiers and peers, destroyed monasteries and abbeys and plundered their monastic treasure to fill his coffers after squandering his father’s hard-won treasury on failed military campaigns within three years of taking the throne.
 He horrified his contemporaries with his actions.
 Henry VIII was not a ‘man of his times’: he was a tyrant, a murderer and a bad ruler.

-Does this tirade dehumanise Henry VIII when a handful of his crimes is listed?
-Well, they are his crimes.
-Many other monarchs in history were not blessed with any children and did not resort to murdering their wives in their desperate quest for a male heir.
+Does this tirade dehumanise Henry VIII, with a handful of his crimes listed?
+Well, thecrimes belong to Henry.
+Many other monarchs in history were not blessed with any children, and they did not resort to murdering their wives in their desperate quest for a male heir.
 Why, then, are boyishly charming and romantic depictions of Henry VIII condoned?

 “Philippa Gregory is not a Historian”